Buckerton/lab-agile-planning/sprint_report_template-1.md

  ## Incomplete Issues/User Stories
  Here are links to issues we worked on but did not complete in this sprint:

- * URL of issue 1 <<https://github.com/Buckerton/lab-agile-planning/issues/19 One sentence explanation of why issue was not completed>>
+ * URL of issue 1 <<https://github.com/Buckerton/lab-agile-planning/issues/19 We did not get to this issue because we ran out of time due to midterms before sprint 1 was due>>
- * URL of issue 2 <<https://github.com/Buckerton/lab-agile-planning/issues/18 One sentence explanation of why issue was not completed>>
+ * URL of issue 2 <<https://github.com/Buckerton/lab-agile-planning/issues/18 We did not get to this issue because we ran out of time due to midterms before sprint 1 was due>>
- * URL of issue 3 <<https://github.com/Buckerton/lab-agile-planning/issues/17 One sentence explanation of why issue was not completed>>
+ * URL of issue 3 <<https://github.com/Buckerton/lab-agile-planning/issues/17 We did not get to this issue because we ran out of time due to midterms before sprint 1 was due>>
- * URL of issue 4 <<https://github.com/Buckerton/lab-agile-planning/issues/16 One sentence explanation of why issue was not completed>>
+ * URL of issue 4 <<https://github.com/Buckerton/lab-agile-planning/issues/16 We did not get to this issue because we ran out of time due to midterms before sprint 1 was due>>

- Examples of explanations (Remove this section when you save the file):
-  * "We ran into a complication we did not anticipate (explain briefly)."
-  * "We decided that the feature did not add sufficient value for us to work on it in this sprint (explain briefly)."
-  * "We could not reproduce the bug" (explain briefly).
-  * "We did not get to this issue because..." (explain briefly)

 ## Code Files for Review
 Please review the following code files, which were actively developed during this sprint, for quality: